Bridges (John Williams album)

 Bridges is a studio album by Australian classical guitarist John Williams released in 1979.
 The album contains many original arrangements by Stanley Myers including Cavatina (The Theme From 'The Deer Hunter') and includes covers of Bach compositions.
 The album topped out at fifth on the UK Albums Chart in 1979, and was in the top ten for four weeks.

+Reception

+The AllMusic review awards the album 2 stars.